Huntsville Young Professionals

 3.2.
 Qualification requirements of BoD Members: Each BoD member is a YP who resides in the greater Huntsville area who has been voted and confirmed by majority vote by the BoD.
 Further information regarding nominations and elections of BoD members is addressed in Articles 5.1, 5.2, 5.3, and 5.4.

-3.5.
+3.6.
 New Recruits: New Recruits are applicants who are invited by an Executive Officer to participate on the BoD as non-BoD members (herein referred to as New Recruits).
 New Recruits will be placed on probation for up to 90 calendar days during which the removal of a New Recruit may occur.
 See section 3.7 for probation definition.
-If a vote on a new recruit is not called within 90 calendar days, the new recruit automatically becomes a full BoD member.
+If a vote on a new recruit is not called within 90 calendar days, the recruit automatically becomes a full BoD member.

-3.8.
-Removal of BoD Members and New Recruits: At any time, any BoD member or New Recruit (Article 3.5), regardless of status, may be removed by a two-thirds (2/3) majority vote of voting BoD members.

 3.9.
+Removal of BoD Members and New Recruits: At any time, any BoD member or New Recruit (Article 3.6), regardless of status, may be removed by a two-thirds (2/3) majority vote of voting BoD members.

-Power to Amend Bylaws: The BoD shall have the power to make and/or amend any bylaws.
+3.10 Power to Amend Bylaws: The BoD shall have the power to make and/or amend any bylaws.
 Proposed changes to the bylaws shall be distributed to all BoD members at least 24 hours in advance to voting on changes.
 Approval of changes to the bylaws requires a two-thirds (2/3) majority vote.
-An annual review of the bylaws at the Annual Planning Meeting (Article 3.6.4) shall be conducted.
+An annual review of the bylaws at the Annual Planning Meeting (Article 3.7.4) shall be conducted.

-ARTICLE 4 -
+ARTICLE 4 - EXECUTIVE OFFICERS AND COMMITTEES

 4.1.
 President: The President will be considered the Chief Executive Officer (CEO) of HYP and will preside over BoD meetings, unless unable to perform their duties.
 In the event that the President cannot preside over a BoD meeting, the power is delegated to the Vice President.
 The President will manage the business of HYP and oversee all orders and resolutions of the BoD.
 The President will have the duties of supervision and management as needed.
 The President is a non-voting board member unless in the event of a tied vote.